 Written by Pokkas

-- Lacks a lot of thinning
+- Has poison control, can produce a lot of coins

 Becoming A Pro